indyfree/namefinder/README.md

 A REST service to find about dog name preferences
 ## TODO
 1. Properly set up REST service
- - Router
+ - JSON Accept Headers
- - Decouple Routes from Router from Logic
-2. Calculate Association Rules based on Transaction DB
- - Randomly generate transaction DB
- - Refactor AssociationRules into own file
- - Use goroutines
+2. Refactor and comment Associationrules
 3. Refactor App into Packages and Comment
  - Decouple Nameserver from rest, Server as lib?
     - Start Server own App